okfn/ckanext-wordpresser/README.txt

     $ pip install -e  hg+https://bitbucket.org/okfn/ckanext-wordpresser#egg=ckanext-wordpresser

 2. Set up a Wordpress site (e.g. at wordpress.com) and add a Page or two to the primary navigation.
 Note that this has only been tested with Wordpress 3.1 and the Twenty Ten theme.

+3. Ensure Wordpress is set up to use permalinks (e.g. the "Numeric" setting at Settings -> Permalinks)

-3. Edit your development.ini (or similar) with:
+4. Edit your development.ini (or similar) with:

   ::

+      ckan.plugins = wordpresser   # and your other plugins...
       wordpresser.proxy_host = http://<yoursite>.wordpress.com/

-4. Marvel at the appearance of Wordpress pages within your CKAN instance
+5. Marvel at the appearance of Wordpress pages within your CKAN instance

 Running tests